mobizt/FirebaseClient/README.md

 The authorization token types that can be used for Firebase/Google APIs authorization are `ID token` and `access token` which will be called shorter as `auth tokens` in this library.

-The following authentication/authorization classes hold the credentials for use in the intermediate process (token generator) for providing the `ID token` for authorization requests.
+The following authentication/authorization classes hold the credentials for use in the intermediate process (token generator) for providing the `ID token` for Firebase/Google Cloud REST API requests.

-- The `UserAuth` class is for `User Sign-in authentication` which is the only authentication method that allows user to sign in for confirming the identity of a user and it provides the `ID token` to use in the authorization requests.
+- The `UserAuth` class is for `User Sign-in authentication` which is the only authentication method that allows user to sign in for confirming the identity of a user and it provides the `ID token` to use in the Firebase/Google Cloud REST API requests.

-- The `IDToken` class is for `ID token authorization`, which the `ID token` that obtained from the user authentication process in other applications will be used for authorization request.
+- The `IDToken` class is for `ID token authorization`, which the `ID token` that obtained from the user authentication process in other applications will be used for Firebase/Google Cloud REST API request.

 - The `CustomAuth` class is for `ID token authorization using service account`.
-The `Service Account` will be used for user authentication and it also provides the `ID token` that uses in the authorization requests.
+The `Service Account` will be used for user authentication and it also provides the `ID token` that uses in the Firebase/Google Cloud REST API requests.
 This allows the client to acess the services on behalf of user with custom `UID`, claims and scopes.

 The `CustomAuth` class and `ServiceAuth` class which will discus later use the crypto library to sign the JWT token.